 Although this is an online class, students are expected to attend all classes; that is, posting and completing work on time.
+If you expect to miss one or two classes, please use the University absence reporting website https://sims.rutgers.edu/ssra/ to indicate the date and reason for your absence.
+An email is automatically sent to me.
 Please note: The policy for late or missing work and exams is included in the Course Requirements section above.